multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/team.md

 # Group Members

  **We are open to applications from interested PhD students, Postdocs, and Master students.
-Send an introductory email and your CV a casey dot paquola at gmail dot com**
+Send an introductory email and your CV to casey.paquola@gmail.com**

 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}